Idaho Court Records

 In Idaho, a first-time DUI offender is charged with a misdemeanor and prosecuted as described under state law.
 Typically, a person is arrested for a DUI if pulled over by a law enforcement officer and the BAC test taken reveals illegal alcohol concentrations, or if found to be under the influence of drugs or other intoxicating substances.
 Possible penalties for a first conviction include fines, driver license suspensions, incarceration, substance abuse treatment, probation, and community service.
 These penalties vary if the offender is a certain age, has a particular BAC, or is a commercial driver:

-• Per Idaho Code 18–8004A, when the offender is below 21 years of age and found with a BAC content above.02% but less than.08%, the punishment is a fine not exceeding $1,000 and suspension of driving privileges for a year, with a mandatory 90-day license suspension included within that period.
-The offender will also be required to submit to an alcohol/drug evaluation.
+- Per Idaho Code 18–8004A, when the offender is below 21 years of age and found with a BAC content above.02% but less than.08%, the punishment is a fine not exceeding $1,000 and suspension of driving privileges for a year, with a mandatory 90-day license suspension included within that period.
+The offender may also be required to submit to an alcohol/drug evaluation.

 In addition to court costs and surcharges, an individual convicted of a first-time DUI offense may incur legal/attorney, auto insurance, bail, license reinstatement (usually $285 for regular drivers and $85 for commercial drivers), and treatment course fees, among others.